Reviews You Can Rely On

 Measured Eye Relief 18.0 mm

 Offering what we believe to be the greatest ratio of performance and price, the Vortex Viper HD 8x42 is the best choice for most people looking to invest in a quality pair of optics.
 Their high-quality glass created some of the brightest and clearest images in our testing, making us happy to stay out in prolonged wildlife viewings during dawn and dusk.
 They also boast a 6.0-foot close focus range that will allow you to view critters up close but not scare them away.
-An exceptionally wide field of view, one of the best in our testing, the Viper HD is a great binocular for those who are on the hunt for wildlife that moves around often and can be harder to pin down.
+An exceptionally wide field of view, one of the best in our testing, the Viper HD is a great binocular for those seeking wildlife that moves around often and can be harder to pin down.

 Experience clear and bright viewing without spending thousands with the Vortex Viper HD 8x42.